garrett-yoon/hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I'm a 4th year MD/MS student at NYU Grossman school of medicine applying into diagnostic radiology.
-I'm personally interested in the intersection of technology, computer science, and engineering with the medical field.
+I'm personally interested in the use of predictive modeling and clinical decision support to improve medicine, especially in the field of radiology.